We're Here for You

-Baylor Rehab – Dallas offers its heated pool to disabled community members who provide both a permission form and a release form signed by their physician.
+Baylor Scott & White Rehab – Dallas offers its heated pool to disabled community members who provide both a permission form and a release form signed by their physician.
 Passes are $30 for 10 visits and can be bought onsite.
 Pool hours are 9 a.m. to 4:30 p.m. daily with extended hours to 6:30 p.m. on Mondays and Wednesdays.
 Parking vouchers are provided.
 For more information call 214.820.9396.

 Neuro Support Group

-Organized by staff and former patients, our Neuro Support Group meets at 6 p.m. on the first Tuesday of every month at Baylor Scott & White Rehabilitation – Frisco.
+Organized by staff and former patients, our Neuro Support Group meets at 6 p.m. on the second Tuesday of every month at Baylor Scott & White Rehabilitation – Frisco.
 It is open to the public and we would love to see you there.
 For more information call 469.888.5100.

 Mountain High Camp

 For young adults with traumatic brain injury, Mountain High Camp is an annual five-day camp in Red River, New Mexico.
 It is co-sponsored by Baylor Scott & White Rehabilitation and Faith Mountain Church in Red River.